Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 - What option is the preferred solution?

-Next, you want to present the research you went through to create this business case.
+Next, you want to present the research you did while creating this business case.
 Then, go through your recommended actions — the conclusion of your research.
 This is essentially where the bulk of your project expectancies go.

 By the end, the reader of your executive summary should understand what they’re getting into for the rest of the document.

 In the financial assessment, you want to predict the cash flows of your project.
-The first thing you want to show in this section is detailed cost estimates and risks.
+The first 2 things you want to show in this section are detailed cost estimates and risks.

 You should produce cost estimates for different aspects of the project — for the app example, think UI design or marketing — and determine them at both the P50 and P90 levels of confidence.